ZKFlash-Labs/ZKP_ModMul_Paper/README.md

 # ZKP_ModMul_Paper

-Scripts of the ZKP ModMul Design Automation Paper
+Scripts of the simple FIFO for the design automation flow.